3 things to know about voting in Alaska’s primary election

 2. The race for state Senate District L in Eagle River, where Republican Sen. Kelly Merrick is making a bid for another term against four challengers

-3. The race for an open state House race representing District 36, covering a broad swath of the Interior.
+3. The race for an open state House seat representing District 36, covering a broad swath of the Interior.
 Six candidates are running for the seat, which is currently held by Rep. Mike Cronk, R-Tok.
 Cronk is vacating the seat to run for the state Senate.

-However, even in races with four or fewer candidates, the primary may be an early indicator of voter enthusiasm and some Republican candidates have pledged to withdraw if they don’t receive the most votes among fellow party members.
+Even in races with four or fewer candidates, the primary may be an early indicator of voter enthusiasm and some Republican candidates have pledged to withdraw if they don’t receive the most votes among fellow party members.
 Most notably, Begich has said he’ll drop out of the U.S. House race if he is bested by Dahlstrom.

 You can find your sample ballot at the Alaska Division of Elections’ website.
 Ballots are available in English and, for some districts, in other languages — Chevak Cup´ik, Filipino (Tagalog), Northern Inupiaq, Nunivak Cup’ig and six dialects of Yup’ik.